 Development cooperation and humanitarian aid

-The SDC has been active in Nicaragua since 1979.
+The SDC has been active in Nicaragua since 1993.
 Central America is a priority region for Swiss development cooperation.
-The SDC focuses its development efforts in Nicaragua and Honduras.
+The SDC focuses its development efforts on Nicaragua and Honduras.

 The emphasis is on three areas:

-- inclusive governance (consolidation of infrastructure in 20 poor rural communities)
+inclusive governance, rule of law and human rights (consolidation of infrastructure in poor rural communities)

 - climate change and disaster risk reduction

-The SDC has an annual budget of CHF 20 million (for the 2013-17 period) for Nicaragua.
-A number of Nicaraguan ministries make up the SDC's main partners: the ministry of agriculture, the foreign ministry, etc.).
+The SDC has an annual budget of CHF 23.5 million (for the 2018-21 period).
+A number of ministries make up the SDC's main partners: the ministry of agriculture, the foreign ministry, etc.

 Swiss nationals in Nicaragua

-There were 288 Swiss nationals living in Nicaragua at the end of 2015.
+According to statistics on the Swiss abroad, there were 322 Swiss nationals living in Nicaragua at the end of 2016.